About Eigo Ganbare

 The Meaning of Eigo Ganbare

 Originally started out as a message to students I put on their worksheets because I wanted them to have hope.
 It means to do their best and stay motivated.
 Because no matter how difficult English is, you can do it!
 Then, it became a similar message for JTEs to have the spirit of determination to enjoy what they teach, embrace co-teaching with an ALT, and build the confidence to engage new challenges.
 In 2020, this message finally reaches the ALTs, so they don't just teach English communication, but also provide Japanese with an open eye to cultural diversity!
 And, someday for them to be appreciated in receiving recognition of their contribution no matter if their team-teaching is just a small part in MEXT's English curriculum.
+For instance, a reverse role-model can be followed like this news article, published on Lincoln Journal Star: Southwest's Japanese language students benefit from teachers from two continents.

 Timeline of Eigo Ganbare